-All children need support from parents, other family members and education professionals.
-Some children have special educational needs and require more support than others.
-Often these needs are recognised early on and their potential learning or developmental difficulties are identified from a young age.
-At this point they can then receive the support they need.
+All children and young people need the support of their parents, family and friends, but some children with special educational needs may require more support.
+It is important that their needs are recognised early on and their potential learning or developmental difficulties are identified from a young age.

 - Autistic spectrum disorder

 - Speech and language difficulties

 - Emotional and behavioural difficulties

 - Specific Learning difficulties – numeracy, literacy, dyspraxia and dyslexia

 Sometimes the additional support that children and/or young people require isn’t recognised or is not sufficient.
 If this is the case then you can ask your local authority (LA) to carry out a needs assessment.

 Under the previous legislation this was known as a ‘statutory assessment’ while under the new Children and Families Act 2014 this is known as an Educational, Health and Care (EHC) Needs Assessment.

 If the local authority considers that your child has Special Educational Needs, they will issue an Education, Health and Care (EHC) Plan, detailing what provision for additional support your child needs.
 They will initially produce a draft EHC Plan that you will have at least 15 days to read and comment upon.